argoproj/argo-rollouts/docs/features/specification.md

       # Pauses indefinitely until manually resumed
       - pause: {}

-      # set canary scale to a explicit count (supported only with trafficRouting)
+      # set canary scale to a explicit count without changing traffic weight
+      # (supported only with trafficRouting)
       - setCanaryScale:
           replicas: 3

-      # set canary scale to a percentage of spec.replicas
+      # set canary scale to a percentage of spec.replicas without changing traffic weight
       # (supported only with trafficRouting)
       - setCanaryScale:
           weight: 25